futuretab/hasoftware/README.md

 Messaging
 ---------
-The main purpose of this module is to process incoming events and produce outgoing events.
+The main purpose of this module is to process InputMessages and create OutputMessage using the configured Allocations.
+It will also maintain the ActiveEvent and HistoricalEvent information.

 CAN Interface
 -------------